asztrikx/benchexec/doc/INSTALL.md

-- **User Namespaces**: This is available on most distros (the kernel option is `CONFIG_USER_NS`), but Debian and Arch Linux disable this feature for regular users, so the system administrator needs to enable it with `sudo sysctl -w kernel.unprivileged_userns_clone=1` or a respective entry in `/etc/sysctl.conf`.
+- **User Namespaces**: This is available on most distros (the kernel option is `CONFIG_USER_NS`), but Debian disable this feature for regular users, so the system administrator needs to enable it with `sudo sysctl -w kernel.unprivileged_userns_clone=1` or a respective entry in `/etc/sysctl.conf`.